mihyr/mihr.io/projects/airwus/src/content/index.md

 # AIRWUS

-# Autonomous Intra-Row Weed Removal System
+## Autonomous Intra-Row Weed Removal System

 In this project I and [Nishchay Sachdeva](https://www.linkedin.com/in/nishchay-sachdeva/) designed a low-cost Autonomous Weed Removal system for selected Indian agricultural fields.
 I developed a virtual CAD model, adhering to standard industrial DFM guidelines.
 Drafted a costing, simulation, analysis & design calculation report with a detailed manufacturing Manual.

-Participated (team of 2) in Dassault Systemes product design contest and Endedup Top 10 finalist out of 1120 Participants.
+Participated (team of 2) in Dassault Systemes product design contest and ended-up Top 10 finalist out of 1120 Participants.
-Selected for presentation at Solidworks World 2019 Conference, Dallas, TX
+We were also selected for design presentation at Solidworks World 2019 Conference, Dallas, TX

 ## Problem Statement